siavcom/siavcom/README.md

-- 👋 Hi, I’m @siavcom (Fernando Cuadras Angulo) Software Engineer, Data base expert  (MSSQL and Postgres) and VFP.
+- 👋 Hi, I’m @ferBlock (Fernando Cuadras Angulo) Software Engineer, I'm a desingner and programer for Data base (MSSQL and Postgres),Vue , Type-Script and VFP.
-- 👀 I’m interested in Web programing.
+- 👀 I’m interested in Web programing for Data Bases.
-- 🌱 I’m currently developing a framework for Vue 3 to use only a class in typescript with out web programing, using Vue 3, Node and Postgres.
-I'm in beta .
+- 🌱 I’m currently developing a framework for type-script, to use only a classes in typescript with out web programing, using Vue 3, Nuxt 3, Node and Postgres.
+(It's beta but is working ) .
-- 💞️ I’m looking to collaborate on data base conection from Vue to Node to Data base (Postgres or MSSQL)
+- 💞️ I’m looking to collaborate on type-script frameworks for Vue , and Databases (Postgres and MSSQL).
 - 📫 How to reach me : siavcom@hotmail.com, www.siavcom.com.mx, https://www.linkedin.com/in/fernando-cuadras-846a20102/

 <!---